HomeBlog › Autocross vs Track Day

 If you have never done any form of organized motorsport: start with autocross.
 You can show up in your daily driver, spend $100–$150, and learn the fundamentals of car control at the limit without a large budget commitment or the mental load of a full circuit at speed.

 If you have done autocross and want to experience the full circuit experience: HPDE is the natural next step.
-Budget $600–$900 for your first event and go in with realistic expectations — beginner pace on a real track is still exhilarating and the coaching is excellent.
+Budget $600–$900 for your first full-day event and go in with realistic expectations — beginner pace on a real track is still exhilarating and the coaching is excellent.
+If that feels like too much, an evening road-course format can be a lower-cost bridge.

 Track both — in the same app

-BURNRATE logs autocross and track day events side by side so you can see exactly where each dollar went across your whole season.
+BURNRATE helps you log autocross and track day events side by side so you can compare cost per event, cost per lap, and season burn.

 Start Tracking Free